Ivos-Labs/ivos-changes-report/README.md

 Expected format

    When multiple lines was modified
-    At the begining of a new/modified code
+   At the begining of a new/modified block code
     `id title  [`
     `change_description`

-    At the end of a new/modified code
+   At the end of a new/modified block code
     `id title]`

+   When only one line was changed
+  `id title`
+    `change_description`

  E.g 1 when multiple lines was modified